Psychedelic & Spiritual Integration Therapy

 Perhaps you had a powerful vision, but the meaning isn’t clear to you yet.
 Maybe you’re struggling to hold onto the message you received.
 You may even feel greater sensitivity to noise, smells, toxins, and people.

 It's been said that psychedelics will give you what you need, not necessarily what you want.
 So you may have found yourself suddenly faced with a traumatic memory, overwhelming feelings, or revelatory insights.
 Because psychedelics can make our unconscious minds more accessible, possibly even exposing us to different realms or beings, sometimes this is just a lot for our bodies and psyches to handle.
 In our integration work together, I can help you process this intense, profound material that may have arisen in seemingly bizarre and unexpected ways.
 Even if you've had a challenging experience in an expanded state, psychedelic integration therapy can help you come to deep insights by exploring the feelings, images, sensations and thoughts that came up for you.

 One definition of healing is to make the self whole again.
-This is exactly what integration work involves, and it can begin even in the preparation before the journey.
+This is exactly what integration work involves.
 Let's get started.
 I'd love to hear from you.